Wildfires break out across California: Latest fire and smoke maps

-There are currently 11 wildfires over 1,000 acres burning in California, according to Cal Fire.
-The largest of those is the Park Fire, burning in Butte and Tehama counties, just north of Chico, which grew to over 164,000 acres on Friday with just 3% containment.
+The largest of several wildfires in the state is the Park Fire, burning in Butte and Tehama counties, just north of Chico, which grew to over 348,370 acres on Saturday with 0% containment.
+At least 134 structures have been destroyed by the blaze, which has grown to the 7th largest fire recorded in California history in only two days.

+California Gov. Gavin Newsom declared a State of Emergency for Butte and Tehama counties due to the Park Fire, as well as Plumas County, due to the Gold Complex Fire, which combined have burned more than 424,000 acres.

+"We are using every available tool to protect lives and property as our fire and emergency response teams work around the clock to combat these challenging fires.
+Stay safe and remain alert for instructions from local authorities as dangerous fire weather conditions continue," Newsom said in his statement.

-There are more than 1,150 personnel, six helicopters and 153 fire engines assigned just to the Park Fire.
+There are more than over 2,400 personnel, six helicopters and 153 fire engines assigned just to the Park Fire.

 The Lake Fire, in Santa Barbara County, is the second-largest burning in the state at the moment at over 38,000 acres, though it is 90% contained after sparking July 5.